ai4os/ai4-cookiecutter-adv/README.md

 │
 ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
 │                             generated with `pip freeze > requirements.txt`
-├── test-requirements.txt  <- The requirements file for the test environment │
+├── requirements-test.txt  <- The requirements file for the test environment │
-├── setup.py               <- makes project pip installable (pip install -e .) so {{cookiecutter.__repo_name}} can be imported
+├── pyproject.toml         <- makes project pip installable (pip install -e .) so {{cookiecutter.__repo_name}} can be imported
+│
 ├── {{cookiecutter.__repo_name}}    <- Source code for use in this project.
 │   ├── __init__.py        <- Makes {{cookiecutter.__repo_name}} a Python module
 │   │